jawsmartin/jawsmartin.github.io/_posts/2015-02-15-the-world-revolves-around-the-sun.md

 After determining how the site is organized and what pages are needed, I define the website's front-facing visuals.
 I establish layout, page content, user-interface elements.
 I also double-check the site's UX as I work page-to-page.
 It's pretty easy to change course or make significant revisions at this step.

-The goal of the wireframes isn't to focus on the final product; things like color and branding will only cause unnecessary conversation that is best saved for later.
+The goal of wireframes isn't to focus on the final product, but to illustrate, at the most basic level, the functionality or purpose of each page.
+Elements such color and branding are, no doubt, an important part of any website, but they don't (or shouldn't, at least) affect how a page/website will work.
+In my experience, at least, adding these superfluous details only causes distraction.

 {% include image.html url="/images/post-soccer-moms-rejoice-background.jpg" caption="Basic wireframes convey user-experience and functionality" %}